AshtonChingovo/OpenWeatherAPIApp/README.md

 # OpenWeather App
 Android app that consumes the OpenWeatherAPI built using Jetpack Compose.
-This is my very first Jetpack Compose android app, hope you find it okay, it was tough and interesting learning experience but worth.
+This is my very first Jetpack Compose android app, hope you find it okay, it was a tough, quick and interesting learning experience but worth it.

 Some Screen shots from the app :)